-The REACH Cold Weather Shelter opens on October 29, 2017 for the 2017-2018 season.
+The REACH Cold Weather Shelter opens on October 29, 2017, for the 2017-2018 season.
 The shelter is available to homeless adults from Washington County on a first-come, first-served basis.
 Once registered, a cot is assigned to that person for the duration of their stay.
 Upon entry, each guest will meet with a trained volunteer who will guide them through the intake procedure.

 Services provided to guests include:

 - Dinner prepared by volunteers from congregations and/or community organizations.
 Served at 7-8 pm daily.